liferay/liferay-docs/discover/deployment/articles-dxp/07-monitoring-liferay/02-advanced-monitoring.markdown

 [Dynatrace site](https://community.dynatrace.com/community/display/DL/Liferay+Digital+Enterprise+FastPack).
 These dashboards go beyond dashboards Dynatrace includes out-of-the-box.

-The fastpack is distributed as a `.dtp` file.
-To install the fastpack, follow these steps:
+The FastPack is distributed as a `.dtp` file.
+To install the FastPack, follow these steps:

 1. In the Dynatrace Client, click *Tools* &rarr; *Manage Plugins*.